wp-plugins/clean-and-simple-contact-form-by-meg-nicholas/readme.txt

 Note that making changes to the settings will affect all implementations of the plugin across your site.

 == Changelog ==
-= 4.2.0 =
+= 4.2.1 =
+* Fixed potential conflict with other themes or plugins that use Google reCAPTCHA. reCAPTCHA library is not loaded if it already loaded by another plugin or theme.
+* Recaptcha library function is now used to generate the sign up url on the settings page.
+The site domain is passed into the url for convenience.
+* Options subject, message, heading, and body text are now translated when they are retrieved from the the database.
+Previously only the default messages were translated when no values were found in the database.
+* Improved housekeeping: generic name for settings array has been changed from 'array_key' to 'cscf-options' = 4.2.0 =
 * Updated Turkish translations thanks again to [Abdullah Manaz](http://manaz.net "Abdullah Manaz")
 * Fixed a problem where certain texts on the settings screen were not being translated